Praxis Wiki logo

 Webhooks Return

-• alternatively enable option to allow single attempt per order_id for your application.
+• Enable the setting that restricts single attempt per order_id for your application.

 Available customer data conditions: